-To give examples: a biologist will be awarded a Doctor rerum naturalium (Dr. rer. nat.) and a psychologist a Doctor rerum naturalium (Dr. rer. nat.) at Humboldt-Universität or a Doctor philosophiae (Dr. phil.) at Freie Universität.
-Psychologists or biologists enrolled in the Charité university medical school will be awarded a Doctor rerum medicinalium (Dr. rer. medic.) or a PhD whereas candidates with a medical degree may be awarded a Doctor medicinae (Dr. med.).
-A doctoral candidate in philosophy or linguistics will be awarded a Doctor philosophiae (Dr. phil.).
+Examples for doctoral degrees: a biologist or a psychologist matriculated at Humboldt-Universität will be awarded a Doctor rerum naturalium (Dr. rer. nat.), a psychologist matriculated at Freie Universität will be granted a Doctor philosophiae (Dr. phil.).
+Psychologists or biologists enrolled in the Charité Medical Faculty will be awarded a Doctor rerum medicinalium (Dr. rer. medic.), or a PhD, and candidates with a Master's degree in medicine may be awarded a Doctor medicinae (Dr. med.).
+Doctoral candidates in philosophy or linguistics faculties will be awarded a Doctor philosophiae (Dr. phil.).

 All doctoral degrees listed above are highly respected nationally and internationally.
 Doctoral candidates should discuss their degree options with their supervisors.